RobertMcBrien/azure-create-vm/README.md

 </p>
 <p>
 Wohoo!
 We made it to the end!
 We have deployed our very own virtual machine using microsoft azure!
+Following this we can further select our virtual machine to see more details regarding it, including the public IP address and of course the private IP address, and more!
 </p>
 <br />